Renewable energy in the UK: where it stands in 2022

 If fossil-fuel use for heat is cut to 20% of existing levels, Pickering and others believe this demand could be met from methane, from sources such as food waste.
 Ecotricity is developing an anaerobic digestion plant near Reading in Berkshire which will produce gas for energy from silage.

 A government policy in the autumn of 2021 outlined grand plans for air and ground-source heat pumps.
 But these will only apply to new buildings and are probably irrelevant to the majority of rural houses.
 Caroline Lucas recently described adding an air source heat pump to a badly insulated building was like “pouring water in a leaky teapot”.

 Is this the end of fracking in the UK?

-In November, the Government halted fracking, or hydraulic fracturing, with immediate effect in the wake of a damning report by the Oil and Gas Authority.
+The Government halted fracking, or hydraulic fracturing, in 2019, in the wake of a damning report by the Oil and Gas Authority.
 The report said it was not possible to predict the magnitude of earthquakes that fracking could trigger.

 Fracking was promoted, controversially, as a game changer for UK energy production.
 The practice of recovering shale gas from bedrock would, said advocates, reduce the UK’s dependence on overseas imports of fossil fuels.
-However, a recent National Audit Office report doubted whether fracking could produce gas in meaningful quantities.
+However, a National Audit Office report doubted whether fracking could produce gas in meaningful quantities.
 Public opinion also remains hostile.
-The company Cuadrilla is ‘demobilising’ a site in Lancashire where drilling triggered a 2.9-magnitude
+The company Cuadrilla has ‘demobilised’ a site in Lancashire where drilling triggered a 2.9-magnitude tremor in 2019.